-In addition to the state nutrition standards, adult education programs on school premises under the board of education's jurisdiction must comply with C.G.S.
+In addition to the state beverage statute, adult education programs on school premises under the board of education's jurisdiction must comply with C.G.S.
 Section 10-221p and Sections 10-215b-1 and 10-215b-23 of the state competitive foods regulations.
 This includes fee-based adult education programs that include the cost of foods and beverages provided to students, and adult education programs where students can exchange tickets for foods and beverages (including tickets that are sold or given to students).
+For more information, see "Sales to Students" in this section.